Britain's exit from the European Union (Brexit) Notice

 To process your application, we will perform credit and identity checks on you with one or more Credit Reference Agencies (“CRAs”).
 Where you take products or services from us, we may also make periodic searches (up to annually) at CRAs to manage your account with us.

 To do this, we will supply your personal data to CRAs and they will give us information about you.
 This will include information from your credit application and about your financial situation and financial history.
-CRAs will supply to
+CRAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.

 We will use this information to: